twardoch/uubed-docs/docs/theory/base64-evolution.md

 description: "The journey from Base64 to QuadB64, examining why Base64 succeeded for decades and why it now needs to evolve for modern AI-scale search systems."
 ---

-TLDR: Base64 was great for its time, like a trusty old horse-drawn carriage.
+> Base64 was great for its time, like a trusty old horse-drawn carriage.
 But in today's super-fast, AI-driven world, it's causing traffic jams and confusion, especially in search engines.
 QuadB64 is the modern, high-tech solution that fixes these problems by making data smarter and searches cleaner.

 # The Evolution from Base64 to QuadB64